The Open University since 2006

 The origins of the wars of the three kingdoms

-To complete this unit fully you will need to buy Exploring History 1400–1900: An Anthology of Primary Sources edited by Rachel C. Gibbons, ISBN 978-0719075889.
-This book will be referred to as the ‘Anthology Document’ throughout this unit.
+To complete this course fully you will need to buy Exploring History 1400–1900: An Anthology of Primary Sources edited by Rachel C. Gibbons, ISBN 978-0719075889.
+This book will be referred to as the ‘Anthology Document’ throughout this course.

 Copyright & revisions